 The home page can also deliver helpful resources and content for organization members and public visitors.
 You can configure a modern and professional-looking home page that reflects your organization’s branding and mission and showcases the maps, scenes, apps, and layers that are most important to your community.

-In this post we’ll take a closer look at how to build your organization’s home page and create a great destination.
+In this blog article, we’ll take a closer look at how to build your organization’s home page and create a great destination.

 The organization administrator, or those with home page editing privileges, can edit the organization home page and modify it at any time.
 Those with sufficient privileges will see the Edit home page button on the organization home after signing in.

-The editor can also be launched from the Home page tab in your organization settings.
+Administrators can also launch the editor from the Home page tab in the organization settings.

 Home page editor overview